Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Comparative study of the SRP and DMP symmetries

 Notice that the difference between $\sin ( \phi - \theta_{13} )$ and $c_{13} s_{13}$ in the pre-factors is not essential because the sign flip or non-flip of $\theta_{13}$ is the only concern to us.
 When $\theta_{13}$ flips sign, sign flip of $\phi$ is enforced in DMP because $\sin 2\phi \propto \sin 2\theta_{13}$~\cite{Denton:2016wmg}.
-Similarly, a change of $a$ to $\Delta m^2_{ \text{ren} }$ does not affect symmetry because it is an overall factor for the second condition.
-Nonetheless, $a$ to $\Delta m^2_{ \text{ren} }$ change required to make the SRP second condition to DMP's (the matrix parts only) testifies clearly that the SRP and DMP perturbation theories are completely different to each other.
+Similarly, a change of $a$ to $\Delta m^2_{ \text{ren} }$ does not affect our symmetry discussion because it is an overall factor in the second condition.
+Nonetheless, the $a$ to $\Delta m^2_{ \text{ren} }$ change required to make the SRP second condition to DMP's (the matrix parts only) testifies clearly that the SRP and DMP perturbation theories are completely different ones from each other.